WalterMaroney/Cosmos.Cms/Documentation/Installation/Index.md

 * sqlServerName [This is the SQL Server DNS name]
 * sqlServerPassword [SQL Server random password]
 * CosmosPublisherUrl [The public URL to the Publisher website]
-* CosmosEditorUrl [The publick URL of the editor website]
+* CosmosEditorUrl [The public URL of the editor website]
 * CosmosPrimaryCloud [Can be one of these: amazon, azure, google]
 * CosmosBlobContainer [Can be either '$web' for Azure, or the name of the S3 container for Amazon]